Skip to Content

 Limitations on Use

-In the majority of states, local regulations will direct how a property owner may use their property.
-Zoning ordinances, deed restrictions, historic preservation programs, and environmental review laws can all limit how a property owner may operate their land or structures.
+In most states, local regulations dictate how property owners can use their land.
+Zoning ordinances, deed restrictions, historic preservation programs, and environmental review laws can all limit how property owners operate their land or structures.

-As an investor, it’s salient to be aware of and hear as regards any local ordinances that may infringe on your opportunity to renovate or lease the property you choose to buy.
-You should especially find out if any occupancy laws impact your means to use the property as a rental.
+As an investor, it is important to be aware of any local ordinances that could affect your ability to renovate or lease the property you wish to purchase.
+You should especially investigate whether any occupancy laws impact your plans to use the property as a rental.

 Fair Housing and Others